 Remember all the questions they asked you in the beginning when you thought they were genuinely interested and concerned for you?
 How you spilled your innermost secrets and they patted you on the shoulder with feigned empathy?

 What they were doing was noting what makes you uncomfortable and what pulls at your heartstrings.
-Then, they used those things against you as ammunition.
+Then, they weaponize those feelings.
 This may include comments and actions such as:

 Nothing is off limits to them, and everything they do is to trigger your fear of their leaving you.
 If you don’t care about their opinion, they might threaten to hurt your children’s feelings.